 This is why I created my program to get you up to speed quickly on what business owners expect their VAs to know and implement… and learn it linearly so it all makes sense.
-You can learn more about my Unicorn VA Program here.
+You can learn more about my Unicorn Digital Marketing Assistant School here.

-It’s getting competitive out there and digital marketing skills make you stand out.
+It’s getting competitive out there and solid digital marketing skills make you stand out.

-My Unicorn VA program is designed to fill in the digital marketing holes and accelerate your marketability.
+My course is designed to fill in the digital marketing holes and accelerate your marketability.
 Yes, we cover setting up your business; however, my emphasis is on giving you NEW HARD SKILLS to get you hired.
 You bring your amazing soft skills and it’ll be the perfect match!
 (DM me on Instagram @emilyreaganpr if you have questions)

 You do NOT have to figure it all out at the beginning.

-So much of this online world is fluid and dynamic, tasks, strategies and best practices are changing EVERY DAY.
+So much of this online world is fluid and dynamic, with tasks, strategies and best practices that are changing EVERY DAY.

 If you don’t know what to offer, start by taking this 2-minute quiz here.
 It’s based on your DISC personality and will help you lean on your personality strengths.
 The quiz providers digital roles for you based on your results.